tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 </figure>

-## Add Layer2Candidate
+## Add CandidateAddOn

 In V1, DAOCandidate Layer2 existed.
 DAOCandidate is Layer 2 that can become a DAO committee.

-Layer2Candidate added in V2 inherits all the functions of DAOCandidate and can become a committee of DAO, and at the same time, Layer2's sequencer can receive seigniorage.
+CandidateAddOn added in V2 inherits all the functions of DAOCandidate and can become a committee of DAO, and at the same time, Layer2's sequencer can receive seigniorage.

 ## Provides withdrawal and L2 deposit functions executed at once

-As a feature added in Layer2Candidate, it provides a function that deposits to L2 (withdrawAndDepositL2) at the same time as withdrawal by linking Layer2's unique deposit function with the withdraw function.
+As a feature added in CandidateAddOn, it provides a function that deposits to L2 (withdrawAndDepositL2) at the same time as withdrawal by linking Layer2's unique deposit function with the withdraw function.

 TThe withdrawAndDepositL2 function is a function that withdraw the staking amount and deposits it to Layer 2 at the same time.
 The strength of this feature compared to V1 is that withdrawal is possible immediately  without waiting time (93046  waiting blocks ).
 As soon as the function is executed, funds tied up in L1 can be used as L2 liquidity.

-## Stop providing seigniorage to the L2 sequencer in Layer2Candidate
+## Stop providing seigniorage to the L2 sequencer in CandidateAddOn

 Because the layer 2 sequencer is judged to contribute to the tokamak economy, it is designed to provide seigniorage.
-However, if it is determined that Layer 2 is not contributing positively to the Tokamak economy, the Seigniorage Committee may suspend seigniorage granted to the sequencer of the Layer2Candidate.
+However, if it is determined that Layer 2 is not contributing positively to the Tokamak economy, the Seigniorage Committee may suspend seigniorage granted to the sequencer of the CandidateAddOn.

 ## Cancel stopping distributing a seigniorage to the L2 sequencer

-Layer2Candidate's seigniorage suspension can be reinstated by the seigniorage committee if it is determined that there is a valid reason or improvement.
+CandidateAddOn's seigniorage suspension can be reinstated by the seigniorage committee if it is determined that there is a valid reason or improvement.

 # TON Stake Contracts